lynxgav/COVID19-schools/README.md

 ### Analysis

-Analysis of the model is performed using Mathematica.
-The notebooks can be found in the `notebooks` directory.
+Analysis of the model is performed using Mathematica Version Number 10.0.2.0 on Platform Mac OS X El Capitan Version 10.11.5.
+The notebook SchoolAnalyses.nb can be found in the `notebooks` directory.